moveck-community/moveck_bridge_btk/Readme.md

 - The function `btkRemoveEvent` is not yet implemented.
 - `btkCloneAcquisition` and `btkCropAcquisition` are not supported.
 There is no plan to implement them as we did not receive any feedback on their current usage.
 - `btkEmulateC3Dserver` is not available because it was a migration function for c3dserver’s users.
 Because c3dserver is not supported anymore.
 This function was not planned to be implemented.
-- `btkSetMetaDataLabel` is not yet implemented but is planned for version 2025.2.0.
+- `btkSetMetaDataLabel` is not yet implemented but is planned for a future version.
 - `btkTransformTDFToViconC3DFile` is not implemented as we did not receive any feedback on its usage.

 ### Breaking Changes